Day 132 of Year Long Road Trip Along America’s Scenic Byways

 After walking across the mountain ridge and past barrel cacti with their red thorns all of the sudden I was greeted with a clump of palm trees.
 On the way, I ran into the folks that I met at Ryan Mountain.
 Yesterday they were behind me, this time they were ahead of me and returning from the oasis.
 I asked, “How was it” and basically they all said, “It was unique.”
 I think unique is about the only way to describe a patch of palm trees sprouting up from a valley surrounded by desert mountains peppered with cacti.

 Kristen is currently an aerialist in Le Cirque Love in Vegas!!!
 I proceeded to ask her a thousand questions.
-Her background was in dance and living in New York there a free aerialist class being offered, so she took it and got hooked.
+Her background was in dance and while living in New York she took a free aerialist class and got hooked.
 She went to Canada to train.
 They do ten shows a week and their trainers/physical therapists used to work in the NFL.
 Four of the girls in the show used to be Olympic gymnasts!
 I’m going to have to go to the show the night I’m in Las Vegas.
 Hopefully it’s not too hard to get tickets.

 Our final stop before returning to the campground was at the Visitors Center situated next to the Oasis of Mara.
 Surface water no longer flows here either (it stopped in 1947), so the National Parks Service has to pipe in water to help the oasis plants and animals survive.
-The half mile loop trail around the oasis was the only trail Petey could join me on.
+The half mile loop trail around the oasis was the only trail on which Petey could join me.
 We took a nice, slow stroll so he could check out all the smells.
 I’m headed to Death Valley in the morning.
 I’m not sure what is in store for me there, except warmer temperatures.
 ETB